Alamvic/compiler-fuzzing-course/practice/README.md

 Follow the following steps to get a running environment.
 When using Pharo, do not forget to "Save" the image after each step using the menu item.

 1. First, start by building the unicorn simulator from [this repo](https://github.com/pharo-project/unicorn/tree/pharo-vm-unicorn2), branch `pharo-vm-unicorn2`.
-Follow the readme installation and do not forget to change the branch!
+Follow the readme installation and do not forget to change the branch.
+Also, be sure that you install the package, otherwise, see step 4.

-2. Clone the [pharo-vm code repository](https://github.com/pharo-project/pharo-vm/).
+3. Clone the [pharo-vm code repository](https://github.com/pharo-project/pharo-vm/).
 We are going to clone it from outside the IDE for current performance problems in libgit2 -- also, do not do a shallow clone as libgit2 does not yet support it.
-3. Download a Pharo 11 image.
+4. Download a Pharo 11 image.
 You can follow the installation instructions in [Pharo's webpage](https://pharo.org), or:
     - Option 1: Use the Pharo launcher
     <img width="1088" alt="imagen" src="https://github.com/Alamvic/compiler-fuzzing-course/assets/708322/eb7e4d14-6161-42ba-8241-c22d7af5b4a1">

     - Option 2: [Use zeroconf installation](get.pharo.org/) with parameters 110+vm

+4. If you couldn't our wouldn't install globally unicorn in your system, two other options open here: install a symlink to the unicorn library next to the downloaded VM executable.
+Or extend your `LD_LIBRARY_PATH` with Unicorn's library path.
+Be sure to restart all your terminals in the latter case.

-4. Open Your Pharo 11 image.
+5. Open Your Pharo 11 image.
 <img width="1111" alt="imagen" src="https://github.com/Alamvic/compiler-fuzzing-course/assets/708322/8b408f11-6855-4412-b805-51151496e8b8">

-5. Import the Pharo-vm repository from your disk into the system
+6. Import the Pharo-vm repository from your disk into the system
 <img width="1088" alt="imagen" src="https://github.com/Alamvic/compiler-fuzzing-course/assets/708322/87ae9e29-f687-4e03-b022-fdfba74d2dc2">

-6. Load the baseline and lock it
+7. Load the baseline and lock it
 <img width="573" alt="imagen" src="https://github.com/Alamvic/compiler-fuzzing-course/assets/708322/c3d9165e-d35c-4d26-8df6-b691399e8300">

-7. Install the course package by executing the following expression in a playground:
+8. Install the course package by executing the following expression in a playground:

 ```smalltalk